CNA-22/products-service/README.md

 ## Development and Contribution

-This package was initially set up using [TSDX](https://tsdx.io/).
-Please familiarize yourself with TSDX by checking out their site and by reading the [TSDX User Guide](docs/TSDX_USER_GUIDE.md).

 The `products-service` is implemented as a [Node.js](https://nodejs.org/) server that persists data in a [MongoDB](https://www.mongodb.com/) instance.
 The source code is written in [TypeScript](https://www.typescriptlang.org/) and uses the [Express](https://expressjs.com/) framework as its "backbone". [`mongoose`](https://mongoosejs.com/) is used for interacting with the database.

 ### Development Environment